mathewj1778/cardlyconnect-privacy/README.md

 * To send digital cards to recipients.
 * To provide and improve app functionality.

-Data Storage:
-User account information and card history may be stored locally on the user's device.
-Cardly Connect does not sell user information to third parties.
+Data Storage: User account information, including login credentials and card history are stored locally on the user's device to support account functionality and saved cards.

 Third-Party Services:
 Cardly Connect uses third-party email delivery services to transmit digital cards to recipients.

 Contact:
-For questions regarding this Privacy Policy, contact: mathewj1778@gmail.com
+For questions regarding this Privacy Policy, contact: mathewj1778@gmail.com Users may request support or privacy-related inquiries by contacting the email address listed below.
 Changes:
 This Privacy Policy may be updated periodically.
 Continued use of the application constitutes acceptance of any updates.